Code of Regulations

 Section 1.
 The Advisory Panel shall consist of interested members of FoCH for the purpose of advising the Board of Directors about any topic under Discussion and to suggest additional topics of concern.
 Members of the Advisory Panel will be welcome to attend any meeting of the Board of Directors or committee thereof except those meetings declared to be executive session.

-Section 3.
-Except as provided elsewhere in this document, members of the Advisory Panel shall have no voting rights except on issues on which the Board of Directors votes.
+Section 4.
+Members of the Advisory Panel shall have no voting rights on financial matters nor on matters restricted to the Board of Directors by law.

 Section 1.
 Whenever any notice whatever is required to be given under the provisions of the Chapter 1702, Ohio Revised Code, the Articles of Incorporation of this Corporation or these Regulations, a wavier of the notice in writing signed by the person or persons entitled to notice, whether before or after the time stated in the waiver, will be deemed equivalent to the giving of the notice.
 The waiver must, in the case of a special meeting of Members, specify the general nature of the business to be transacted.